-As March 31, 2021, we had accumulated net operating losses ("NOLs"), of approximately \$113 million Varying jurisdictional tax codes have restrictions on the use of NOLs, if a corporation undergoes an "ownership change," the Company's ability to use its pre-change NOLs, R&D credits and other pre-change tax attributes to offset its post-change income may be limited.
+As of December 31, 2020, we had accumulated net operating losses ("NOLs"), of approximately \$109 million.
+Varying jurisdictional tax codes have restrictions on the use of NOLs, if a corporation undergoes an "ownership change," the Company's ability to use its pre-change NOLs, R&D credits and other pre-change tax attributes to offset its post-change income may be limited.
 An ownership change is generally defined as a greater than 50% change in equity ownership.
 Based upon an analysis of our equity ownership, we do not believe that we have experienced such ownership changes and therefore our annual utilization of our NOLs is not limited.
 However, should we experience additional ownership changes, our NOL carry forwards may be limited.

 We are subject to governmental export and import controls that could subject us to liability or impair our ability to compete in international markets.
-Such controls have recently increased for companies in China under the US government's "control list", and may further limit or impair our ability to use certain sub-contractors or to sell directly to companies on the list We are subject to export and import control laws, trade regulations and other trade requirements that limit which raw materials and technology we can import or export and which products we sell and where and to whom we sell our products.
+Such controls have recently increased for companies in China under the US government's "control list", and may further limit or impair our ability to use certain sub-contractors or to sell directly to companies on the list

+We are subject to export and import control laws, trade regulations and other trade requirements that limit which raw materials and technology we can import or export and which products we sell and where and to whom we sell our products.
 Specifically, the Bureau of Industry and Security of the U.S. Department of Commerce is responsible for regulating the export of most commercial items that are so called dual-use goods that may have both commercial and military applications.
 A limited number of our products are exported by license under certain classifications.
 Export Control Classification requirements are dependent upon an item's technical characteristics, the destination, the end-use, and the end-user, and other activities of the end-user.
-Should the regulations applicable to our products to such countries could be restricted.
+Should the regulations applicable to our products change, or the restrictions applicable to countries to which we ship our products change, then the export of our products to such countries could be restricted.
 As a result, our ability to export or sell our products to certain countries could be restricted, which could adversely affect our business, financial condition and results of operations.
 Changes in our products or any change in export or import regulations or related legislation, shift in approach to the enforcement or scope of existing regulations, or change in the countries, persons or technologies targeted by such regulations, could result in delayed or decreased sales of our products to existing or potential customers.
 In such event, our business and results of operations could be adversely affected.